Meredith MacRae: Early life

 MacRae was born in Houston, Texas, to parents Gordon and Sheila MacRae.
 Her father was stationed with the Army Air Corps in Houston at the time of her birth.
 Both of her parents went on to be actors.
-She is the sister of William Gordon "Gar" MacRae, Robert Bruce MacRae, and Heather MacRae.
+She was the sister of William Gordon "Gar" MacRae, Robert Bruce MacRae and Heather MacRae.

 Career

-My Three Sons

-MacRae made her breakthrough appearance as Sally Anne Morrison Douglas on the ABC (later CBS) sitcom, My Three Sons.
-She played Mike's love interest for three seasons (1963–1965).
+MacRae made her breakthrough appearance as Sally Anne Morrison Douglas on the ABC (later CBS) sitcom My Three Sons.
+She played Mike Douglas (Tim Considine)'s love interest for three seasons (1963–1965).
 She asked to be written out of the show to further explore her career.

-Petticoat Junction

-In 1966, MacRae signed a contract with CBS to play Billie Jo Bradley on the sitcom Petticoat Junction, starring Bea Benaderet as her television mother and Edgar Buchanan as her television great uncle.
-Her television sisters were Betty Jo, played by Linda Kaye Henning, and Bobbie Jo, played by Lori Saunders.
+In 1966 MacRae signed a contract with CBS to play Billie Jo Bradley on the sitcom Petticoat Junction, starring Bea Benaderet as her mother Kate Bradley and Edgar Buchanan as her great uncle Joe Carson.
+Her sisters were Betty Jo (played by Linda Kaye Henning) and Bobbie Jo (Lori Saunders).

 MacRae was the third actress to portray Billie Jo.
 Jeannine Riley played the part in the show's first two years (1963–1965) and Gunilla Hutton in the third year (1965–1966).
 Both of these actresses played the role as a typical boy-crazy dumb blonde.
-However, by MacRae's debut on the series, Billie Jo's persona was that of a strong, independent woman who focused more on a singing career, a dream she later accomplishes.
+However, by the time of MacRae's debut on the series, Billie Jo's persona was that of a strong, independent woman who focused on a singing career, a dream she later accomplishes.

 At first, the producers' intent was for Billie Jo and Steve Elliott (portrayed by Mike Minor) to have a relationship and eventually marry.
 However, Minor and Henning were dating at the time and eventually got married.
 The producers decided to incorporate their marriage into the show.
 McRae would later state in a 1969 interview that this cost her screen time and from that moment on she was anxious for the show to end.
 She remained with the sitcom until its cancellation in 1970.